Ecohydrology

 How

-will forests fare in a warming
+will forests fare during

-world?
+droughts?
 This is an urgent

 question because healthy